 What Off the Shelf Elearning Actually Means

-Typically, it is delivered through an LMS or an LXP.
+Content is normally delivered through an LMS or an LXP.
 You might already have your own platform, you might buy one alongside the content, or you might access the content through a provider’s platform.
 Years ago, that infrastructure might have lived on a server in a cupboard somewhere.
-Today, it is almost always cloud based, with people accessing content on mobile, tablet, PC, or Mac.
+Today, it is almost always cloud-based, with people accessing content on mobile, tablet, PC, or Mac.

-What matters here is understanding what off the shelf elearning actually is.
+Do not think that off the shelf elearning is a cheaper solution or a one-stop solution.
+It works best as part of your learning strategy, and whilst you can get a great price per learner, what matters is understanding what off the shelf elearning actually is.
 It is not cheap training or budget training.
 It is standardised training that is designed to work well, repeatedly, and at scale.

-Are we dismissing this approach because it genuinely does not fit the problem, or because it does not match our personal preferences as L&D professionals?
+Something that I speak to L&D leaders about is whether buyers dismiss this approach because it genuinely does not fit the problem, or because it does not match their personal preferences as L&D professionals.

 What Off the Shelf Elearning Is Designed to Do Well